gvenkatakousikchatFin/Chatfin/README.md

 ## About ChatFin

 ChatFin is an enterprise-grade AI agent built specifically for finance teams.
-Founded by Ashok Manthena in April 2023, ChatFin helps finance professionals automate, analyze, and get answers across systems, spreadsheets, and reports.
+Founded in April 2023, ChatFin helps finance professionals automate, analyze, and get answers across systems, spreadsheets, and reports.

 Our state-of-the-art Finance Intelligence goes beyond simple extraction—it intelligently validates, structures, and integrates financial data with zero manual effort.
 We don't just process documents; we eliminate the hassle entirely, so users never have to think about them again.